CIRAIG/IWP_Reborn/Methodology/Climate change.md

 From these equations we can recalculate the AGTP-50 and AGTP-100 values provided in the AR6 Chapter-7 (<0.2% difference).

+The calculated AGTP values at each year (AGTP1, AGTP2, etc. until AGTP500) and for each GHG are provided in the source database of IW+ in the table SI - Climate change - fate factors (K/kg).
+Note that some GHGs had radiative efficiency values and/or lifetime values so low that it resulted in null AGTP values.
+For instance, for butane the radiative efficiency is smaller than 0.001 W/m2/ppb and has thus been rounded to 0 in the IPCC AR6 report, thus rendering impossible the calculation of AGTP values for this compound.

 #### 3.2.2 Effect factors
 Fate factors in K.yr/kg GHG are to be multiplied with effect factors.
 These effect factors differ between both damage indicators.
 For human health it is expressed in DALY/(K.yr) and for ecosystem quality it is expressed in PDF.m2.yr/(K.yr).